 The ESEE 6 is a highly regarded hunting and survival knife with a 5.75″ cutting edge and total blade length of 6.5″ made from 1095 carbon steel.
 One thing to remember with any carbon steel blade is it will rust when not maintained properly, so keep that in mind and ideally use a dry film rust inhibitor to prevent rust.

-The ESEE 6 is lightweight, well balanced, and features an ergonomic linen Micarta handle which can be replaced if desired or needed.
+The ESEE 6 is lightweight, well balanced, and features an ergonomic removable linen Micarta handle.
 The Micarta will leave you with a solid grip no matter the weather.

 Some users have complained about the sheath, since it’s molded with a clip plate, that it can be little noisy and tricky to use.
 ESEE confirmed this is by design and meant to be different than your standard nylon sheath.
 You can always get yourself another style of sheath if you wanted.